NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 A virtual machine is created with the `nix-build` command.

-To select `configuration.nix` in the working directory, specify the configuration file as an argument:
+To select `configuration.nix` in the working directory, specify the configuration file on the command line:

 ```shell-session
 nix-build '<nixpkgs/nixos>' -A vm \